Justus0405/Arch-Wiki/docs/1-getting-started/inside-iso.md

 > `linux` is the standard Arch kernel, while `linux-zen` offers desktop performance tweaks for better responsiveness.
 > Install matching headers (`linux-headers` or `linux-zen-headers`) for DKMS support.

+> [!IMPORTANT]
+> You will need to install `intel-ucode` for intel CPUs
+> and `amd-ucode` for AMD CPUs for their microcode.
+These are important for stability, security and performance!

 ```shell
 pacman -Syy
 pacstrap -K /mnt base base-devel linux-zen linux-zen-headers linux-firmware sof-firmware nano networkmanager grub efibootmgr intel-ucode bash-completion